ShaunJPartridge/Data-Analytics-Portfolio/Python/Customer-Churn-Prediction-Project/README.md

 Explore data distributions, correlations, and trends using visualizations to identify key churn drivers.

-A star-schema data model was used since it was manageable for this dataset and to ensure filters apply correctly across visuals.
+A star-schema data model is used since it's manageable for this dataset and to ensure filters apply correctly across visuals.

 <img src="photos/star-schema-data-model.png" width="575" height="575">